STATEMENT REGARDING COVID-19 – July 14, 2021

 As Canada's premier provider of student housing services to colleges and universities, CCC offers private sector assistance in managing on and off-campus student housing.
 Our extensive student housing experience enables us to develop innovative student communities that meet the needs of university partners and clients, while providing the most cost-effective, luxurious student living and learning communities for student residents.
 CCC’s corporate office is located in Austin, Texas with its parent company, American Campus Communities.

 Parkside Student Residence is classified as an off-campus apartment-style community, where in the open market, we as the Landlord directly lease to students as tenants under traditional residential lease agreements governed by local and provincial laws.
 Unlike traditional on-campus residence halls, these private, off-campus communities contain apartments that, in some cases, have kitchens and all of which have a standard 2:1 bathroom ratio.
-At Parkside, we offer 12-month lease agreements.
-Our current leases extend beyond this Spring term, through the summer and into the month of August.
+At Parkside, the standard lease term is 12 months with limited 8- month options available.
+Conditions apply.